reactjs/react.dev/beta/src/pages/apis/react-dom/attributes/aria.md

 Lets see an examples of using `aria-*` attributes while rendering a component in React.

 In the following example, a button with the label **Send** is being rendered.
-For this button the accesiblity lable [`aria-lable`](#https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) is being set to **send message**, a label text that becomes the alternate text in an accessblity scenario.
+For this button the accessibility lable [`aria-lable`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-label) is being set to **send message**, a label text that becomes the alternate text in an accessblity scenario.

-Also, [`aria-pressed`](#https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-pressed) is being set to `false`, which means the button is not pressed.
-If the button is presssed then the value is set to `true`.
+Also, [`aria-pressed`](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes/aria-pressed) is being set to `false`, which means the button is not pressed.
+If the button is pressed then the value is set to `true`.

 <Sandpack>